palaciodaniel/palaciodaniel/README.md

     </tr>
     <tr align="center" bgcolor="DCDCDC">
         <td><a href="https://github.com/palaciodaniel/channard_psychosis_inventory">Channard's Psychosis Inventory</a></td>
         <td>A multiple-choice system built on Jupyter Notebook, that allows the user to complete a fictional psychological test.
 At the end, it outputs not only the user's choices, but it generates visualizations as well.
-You can see how it works in <a href="https://youtu.be/dW0_iNMpLc8">this video</a>.</td>
+You can see how the program works in <a href="https://youtu.be/dW0_iNMpLc8">this video</a>.</td>
         <td align="left">
                 <ul>
                     <li>Jupyter Notebook</li>